 There’s a theorem that states that a monkey randomly hitting keys on a typewriter for an infinite amount of time, would eventually type all the finite texts that exist.
 In this theorem, which pre-dates computer keyboards, that clever little monkey would one day type the complete works of William Shakespeare, knock out a copy of James Joyce’s Odyssey, and I hazard a guess it would type your next book too – on a typewriter!

 Of course, the monkey in this theorem is a metaphor for an abstract device producing an endless random sequence of letters and symbols.
 Basically, the hypothesis is that if there’s a miniscule chance of something happening, it will surely occur, maybe tomorrow, or maybe in 330 trillion years.
+Perhaps in less time now that AI exists.

 But are monkeys a suitable specimen for this metaphor?